 3 Ways to Improve Finances for Q1

 Preparing for the start of a new year can be daunting.
-Long-term, short-term planning, and clean financials will give your business the springboard it needs to launch into its best year yet.
+Long-term and short-term planning and clean financials will give your business the springboard it needs to launch into its best year yet.

 As we approach the end of a year and the beginning of the next, there are several things that you can be doing to prepare your business for the best year yet.
 Here are 3 suggestions to improve finances for Q1.

 To make the most out of the new year, prepare your business to start strong in Q1.
 Your strategic plan is your guide to continued and healthy growth.
 This plan should be specific, identifying key levers in the business and when to leverage them.
 Your plan should also identify Key Performance Indicators that are perfectly aligned with the near-term goals of your strategic plan, and allow you to check in on your progress periodically.
 For startups, a “long-term” plan could be as short as 3-6 months, depending on the stage of the business.
 For a more established business, shoot for at least 2-3 years.

 Your long-term financial plan should also reflect your strategy.
 If you are planning to grow by 20% in the coming year, how will you increase revenue?
 Your strategy should be evident in the financials.
 For example, to increase revenue, you may need to allocate additional resources to Sales and Marketing in order to see the growth you’re looking for.
 You may also need to hire additional employees in order to accommodate the additional sales.
 And you’ll need to understand how much you can reasonably expect from each sale rep. This level of detail creates a long-term plan that reflects your growth strategy and is a plan you can operationalize.